Are you doing enough to reduce your inheritance tax liability?

 IHT is payable on anything of value that’s left behind when you die.
 The rate is currently 40% and due on anything above the nil-rate band of £325,000, so it’s important to know how it might affect you and your family.

-Five top tips for reducing the inheritance tax (IHT) payable on your estate
+Ways to minimise the inheritance tax payable on your estate

 - Spend it or give it away – this is the simplest option.
 If you give money or assets away, you have to survive for seven years after the date of the gift, or it will still be included in your estate.
 However, it’s important not to give everything away as you still have to live yourself.